open-telemetry/opentelemetry-go/CONTRIBUTING.md

 The `precommit` target also fixes the formatting of the code and checks the status of the go module files.

+Additionally, there is a `codespell` target that checks for common typos in the code.
+It is not run by default, but you can run it manually with `make codespell`.
+It will set up a virtual environment in `venv` and install `codespell` there.

 If after running `make precommit` the output of `git status` contains `nothing to commit, working tree clean` then it means that everything is up-to-date and properly formatted.